paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ### Cached Instances

 Even if premature optimisation is evil, the garbage collector can still be your enemy.
 If you target VR or mobile platforms, garbage collection runs degrade the gaming for your players.
 Even for PC/Mac/Linux machines, your players may have lower powered machines.
-Yes, I know, not the serious gamers.
+Not the serious gamers.
 However, casual gamers?
 Even the simple `ForEach` allocates a tiny amount of memory each loop.
 This is the worst.
 A few areas allocating large chunks followed by lots of tiny chunks add up to frequent collection runs with much-fragmented memory to investigate.

 What can we do about the problem without slowing down development or our game?
 When we are writing code, we can see where objects are being allocated/discarded a lot.
 Cache them for reuse on deactivation.
 Oh, so you want examples?
 Try these for size.